Sandysmile/Marketing-Campaigns/README.md

 1) Job, education, contact, previous outcome, and month appear to be more influential in determining the outcome ( see the charts above)

-2) Loan, housing, and day of the week do not contribute to the success at all; their success rates are equal to the overall success rate. ( see the charts below)
+2) Loan, housing, and day of the week do not significantly contribute to the subscribtion success; their success rates are equal to the overall success rate. (see the charts below)

    ![image](https://github.com/Sandysmile/Marketing-Campaigns/assets/20648423/d26270bc-94c7-4bde-a34a-9e07a585cfba)